Map-Guided Curriculum Domain Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation: Results

 \subsection{Comparisons with UIoU}

 In Fig.~\ref{fig:exp:uiou}, we use our novel UIoU metric to evaluate MGCDA and GCMA against DMAda and our baseline RefineNet model on \emph{Dark Zurich-test} for varying confidence threshold $\theta$ and plot the resulting mean UIoU$(\theta)$ curves.
 Note that standard mean IoU can be read out from the leftmost point of each curve.
 First, our expectation based on Th.~\ref{thm:UIoU:greater:iou} is confirmed for all methods, i.e.\ maximum UIoU values over the range of $\theta$ are larger than IoU by ca.\ 2--3\%.
-This implies that on \emph{Dark Zurich-test}, these models generally have lower confidence on invalid regions than valid ones, although they do not explicitly model uncertainty.
+This implies that on \emph{Dark Zurich-test}, these models generally have lower confidence on invalid regions than valid ones, although they do not explicitly model uncertainty, as there is no distinction between valid and invalid regions during training.
+Modeling confidence explicitly along the lines of \cite{uncertainty:bayesian,simultaneous:segmentation:outliers} could further increase UIoU and is an interesting direction for future work.
 Second, the comparative performance of the methods is the same across all values of $\theta$, except the pair of MGCDA and GCMA.
 MGCDA slightly outperforms GCMA for low values of $\theta$, but for high values GCMA achieves significantly higher UIoU, which implies that MGCDA places relatively low confidence on valid regions, which prevents its UIoU from increasing further as $\theta$ increases.
 In any case, MGCDA and GCMA substantially outperform the other two methods.
 Overall, UIoU is generally consistent with standard IoU and is a suitable substitute of the latter in adverse settings where selective invalidation of the predictions is relevant.